michodgs25/1-health/README.md

 Features left to implement-
-The consversation around health is constantlty evolving; a blog or similar feature where users can input their own mental health experience.
+The conversation around health is constantlty evolving; a blog or similar feature where users can input their own mental health experience.
+More clips to be inputted; clips are the primary substance of the site thus more verified footage that is engaging, the greater the substance of the website.

 Technologies-
+Wrote the code in git-pod
+The two primary languages used are HTML and CSS.
+Semantic language structure employed Header, Nav, Section and Footer.

 Testing-